iyanu27/SCA_FINAL_PROJECT/README.md

 In this project, i used docker Compose and dockerfile to containerize a Laravel application and vuejs for development.

-# Prerequisites
-Ubuntu server
-Docker installed on your ubuntu  server,i used  this link https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04

-Docker Compose installed on your server,i used this link https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04

-## Create a SQL database and kubernetes cluster using Terraform ,the github to provision this is infrastructure and the step by step guide
+## PHASE 1- Create a SQL database and kubernetes cluster using Terraform

 # Automating a GCP SQL Database in a Private Subnet with Terraform